Best Overwatch Settings

 4. Afterward, click on Apply and you will already be seeing dramatic FPS Boost and faster Windows 10.

-Configuring the right settings In Nvidia Control Panel for Overwatch Application can also help you boost FPS and get maximum performance.
-There is a bit of confusion though, because there is a list of settings, and no one can probably understand them at once.
-In this guide though, we have already figured the best Nvidia Settings For Overwatch.
-These settings are dramatically going to Improve your FPS and help you get sharp visuals.
+Configuring the right settings In Nvidia Control Panel for the Overwatch 2 Application can also help you boost FPS and get maximum performance.
 Just Make sure that your Nvidia Drivers are updated to the latest version.
 You can do that through GeForce Experience or navigate to the Nvidia Drivers page.

-2. Afterward, Open Manage 3D Settings > Add Overwatch through Browse Button > Make the following changes.
+2. Afterward, Open Manage 3D Settings > Add Overwatch 2 through Browse Button > Make the following changes.what are the best overwatch 2 settings

 3. Disable Image Sharpening